Looking for the best places to visit in North Island New Zealand? You’ve landed in the right place!

 13. New Chums Beach

-It’s relatively easy too, you just have to cross a small stream and walk over some rocks at the end of the beach to get to the start of the track but after that, you’ll be sweet.
+It’s relatively easy too, you just have to cross a stream (best done 2 hours on either side of low tide) and walk over some rocks at the end of the beach to get to the start of the track but after that, you’ll be sweet.

 Whatever you do, make sure you don’t miss walking up to the lookout!
 This is where you’ll find those incredible views looking out across the ocean and down to the beach.